USP

 USA

 Guy D. Whitten is a Professor of Political Science and the Director of the European Union Center at Texas A&M University.
 Dr. Whitten’s primary research and teaching interests are mass political economy, comparative politics, and political methodology.
 Much of his research has involved cross-national comparative studies of industrial democratic nations.
 He has published a variety of manuscripts in peer-reviewed journals, including the American Journal of Political Science, Armed Forces and Society, the British Journal of Political Science, Electoral Studies, the Journal of Politics, and Political Behavior.
 He is an active reviewer of manuscripts, and currently serves on the editorial boards of the American Journal of Political ScienceElectoral Studies, and Political Science Research and Methods.
 His teaching interests are political economy, public policy, political methodology, and comparative politics.
-In the 2020 Summer School, Professor Whitten is teaching the courses on the Essentials of Time Series for Time-Series Cross-Section Analysis with Lorena Barberia and Fundamentals of Time Series Cross-Section Analyses with Lorena Barberia.
+In the 2024 Summer School, Professor Whitten is teaching the courses on Advances of Time-Series Cross-Section Analysis.

 USA